0x4007/travel-stipend/README.md

         *   `GITHUB_OWNER`: Your GitHub username or organization (`0x4007`).
         *   `GITHUB_REPO`: The repository name (`travel-stipend`).
         *   `WORKFLOW_ID`: The workflow filename (`batch-travel-stipend.yml`).
+        *   `CALLBACK_SECRET`: A strong, unique secret string you generate (e.g., using a password manager or `openssl rand -hex 32`).
+This is used to authenticate the callback from GitHub Actions to your proxy.
     7. Deno Deploy will automatically build and deploy the `api/trigger-workflow.ts` function (which also serves the UI) upon pushes to the selected branch.
-    *   Note the **URL** of your deployed project (e.g., `your-project-name.deno.dev`).
+    *   Note the **URL** of your deployed project (e.g., `https://your-project-name.deno.dev`).
+3.  **Configure GitHub Secrets:** Go to your `0x4007/travel-stipend` repository settings -> Secrets and variables -> Actions -> New repository secret.
+Add the following secrets:
+    *   `PROXY_CALLBACK_URL`: The full URL of your deployed proxy function's callback endpoint (e.g., `https://your-project-name.deno.dev/api/workflow-complete`).
+    *   `PROXY_CALLBACK_SECRET`: The same secret string you configured in Deno Deploy's environment variables.
-3.  **Update UI Script (if needed):** The `proxyApiUrl` constant in `ui/script.ts` currently points to `/api/trigger-workflow` (a relative path).
+4.  **Update UI Script (if needed):** The `proxyApiUrl` constant in `ui/script.ts` currently points to `/api/trigger-workflow` (a relative path).
 This works correctly when the UI and API are served from the same domain by Deno Deploy.
-If you were to host the UI separately, you would need to update this to the full URL of your deployed proxy function and re-compile (`bun run build:ui`).
+Ensure the latest UI script is compiled (`bun run build:ui`) and included in your commit.

 **Using the Deployed UI:**

 1. Navigate to the URL of your deployed Deno Deploy project (e.g., `https://your-project-name.deno.dev`).
 2. Fill in the form and click "Calculate Stipend".
 3. A status message will indicate if the workflow was triggered successfully.
+The UI will then wait for the results via WebSocket.
-4. Go to the **Actions** tab in your GitHub repository (`https://github.com/0x4007/travel-stipend/actions`) to monitor the workflow run and view the results/artifacts.
+4. Go to the **Actions** tab in your GitHub repository (`https://github.com/0x4007/travel-stipend/actions`) to monitor the workflow run.
+5. Once the workflow completes, the results should appear automatically in the UI table.

 **Local Testing (UI + Proxy + Actions):**